carpentries/amy/docs/users_guide/admin_index.md

 ![AMY bulk add person menu](images/bulk_add_persons.png)

-The role must exactly match the [instructions here](https://amy.carpentries.org/workshops/persons/bulk_upload/).
+The column for role name must exactly match the [instructions here](https://amy.carpentries.org/workshops/persons/bulk_upload/).
 The event slug must exactly match the slug for the event recorded in AMY.
+This may include invisible space characters.

 This will take you to a screen where you can verify each record, correct any errors, and submit them for bulk upload.
 If a person with the same name and email already exists in the database, you will be able to match the new entry to the existing record.
 Otherwise a new person record will be created.